wikindx/wikindx/README.txt

 - Tools scripts:

-     - tools/               tools used to develop or release Wikindx
+     - tools/               tools used to develop or release

      - release/cli-make-api-manual.php is used to build the API Manual